Who said that all natural ingredients are always good for you?

 Should you use it or is chamomile a natural ingredient you’d better steer clear of in your skincare?
 Here’s what science says:

 What Is Chamomile?

 Chamomile is the name of several plants that belong to the daisy family.
 It’s made up mostly of antioxidants like flavonoids and quercetin and anti-inflammatory agents like α-bisabolol and chamazulene.

 That’s right: chamomile isn’t just one ingredient.
 Like all plants, it’s made up of lots and lots of different chemicals.
 The ones above are good.
-But chamomile hides a few serpents in its bosom, too.
+But chamomile hides a few serpents in its bosom, too (more on them later).

 Fun fact: chamomile owes its name to the Greek words “khamai” (on the ground) and “melon” (apple).

 Related: What Makes One Skincare Ingredient Better Than Another?
 (And How To Choose The Best One For You)

 Want to know what ingredients you really need to avoid in your skincare products (hint: they’re NOT what you think)?
 Sign up to the newsletter below to receive the “Skincare Ingredients To Avoid” cheatsheet: